-The holidays can be a tough time when you’re trying to make a lifestyle change.
-With a little help from nutrition Expert Taryn Schubert, here are a few tips to get yourself in the holiday spirit without all that guilt.
+The holidays can be a tough time when you’re trying to get in a healthier mindset.
+Here are a few tips to get yourself in the holiday spirit without all that guilt.

 Treats are everywhere, and endless holiday parties and potlucks to attend.
 Plus the weather is colder so you feel less like going out and being active.
 So what’s the number one thing to remember during this time while you’re trying to stay healthy?